Driving - Winter

 - Flashlight and a portable flashing light (and extra batteries).

 - Extra clothing, including hat and wind-proof pants, and warm footwear.
+Consider bringing hand and foot warmers.

 - First aid kit.

-- Matches and emergency candles - only use with a window opened to prevent build-up of carbon monoxide.
+- Matches and emergency candles - only use with a window opened to prevent the build-up of carbon monoxide.

 - Road maps.